Like all NSW public schools, we provide safe learning and teaching environments to encourage healthy, happy, successful and productive students.

 Students can be leaders in the classroom, through their actions in the playground, through their support for others, or their involvement in academic, sporting, cultural or local community events or projects.

 Rylstone Public School fully embraces any opportunity to encourage student leadership in its many forms.
-Our senior grades attend Young Leaders day in Sydney and GRIP leadership, as well as a variety of leadership days held locally at various schools.
+Our senior grades have the opportunity to attend the Young Leaders Day in Sydney, as well as a variety of leadership days held locally at various schools.

 We run a Peer Support program every year which provides ALL senior students an opportunity to lead.